appsec.fyi

 Date Added Link Excerpt

-2026-04-29 NEW 2026LeRobot Vulnerability Enables Unauthenticated Remote Code Execution news RCEA critical vulnerability in LeRobot allows unauthenticated remote code execution.
+2026-04-29 2026LeRobot Vulnerability Enables Unauthenticated Remote Code Execution news RCEA critical vulnerability in LeRobot allows unauthenticated remote code execution.
 This means attackers can exploit the flaw to run their own code on a vulnerable LeRobot system without needing any credentials.
 The specific details of the exploit and its impact are available via the provided link. → letsdatascience.com

-2026-04-28 NEW 2026Malicious Python package poses new supply chain threat news Supply ChainWriteup detailing a supply chain attack on the `elementary-data` Python package, which was compromised via a GitHub Actions vulnerability.
+2026-04-28 2026Malicious Python package poses new supply chain threat news Supply ChainWriteup detailing a supply chain attack on the `elementary-data` Python package, which was compromised via a GitHub Actions vulnerability.
 Attackers stole signing keys to publish a malicious version (0.23.3) that exfiltrated user profiles, cloud keys, API tokens, SSH keys, and .env file contents.
 Users are advised to rotate credentials, remove the malicious package, and check for a marker file, noting CI/CD runners are particularly at risk. → techzine.eu

-2026-04-24 NEW 2026Python Vulnerability Allows Out-of-Bounds Write on Windows Systems newsA critical vulnerability has been discovered in Python that permits out-of-bounds writes on Windows systems.
+2026-04-24 2026Python Vulnerability Allows Out-of-Bounds Write on Windows Systems newsA critical vulnerability has been discovered in Python that permits out-of-bounds writes on Windows systems.
 This flaw could potentially lead to arbitrary code execution.
 While the vulnerability is significant, no specific bug bounty payout amount is mentioned in the provided content.
 Users of Python on Windows are advised to update to the latest version to mitigate this security risk. → cybersecuritynews.com

-2026-04-24 NEW 2026Critical Python Vulnerability Enables Out-of-Bounds Write on Windows Systems newsA critical vulnerability has been discovered in Python that allows for an out-of-bounds write on Windows systems.
+2026-04-24 2026Critical Python Vulnerability Enables Out-of-Bounds Write on Windows Systems newsA critical vulnerability has been discovered in Python that allows for an out-of-bounds write on Windows systems.
 This means an attacker could potentially corrupt memory and gain control of a system.
 The vulnerability is present in the `_ssl_io_write` function within the `_ssl` module.
 While the article mentions the criticality of the issue, it does not state a bug bounty payout amount. → cyberpress.org

-2026-04-24 NEW 2026Python Vulnerability Enables Out-of-Bounds Write on Windows newsA vulnerability has been discovered in Python that allows for an out-of-bounds write when using the `uuid` module on Windows.
+2026-04-24 2026Python Vulnerability Enables Out-of-Bounds Write on Windows newsA vulnerability has been discovered in Python that allows for an out-of-bounds write when using the `uuid` module on Windows.
 This flaw could potentially lead to denial-of-service conditions or even remote code execution under specific circumstances.
 The vulnerability arises from how Python handles certain UUID formats on Windows.
 Further details and a technical breakdown are available via the provided link.
 The content does not specify a bug bounty payout amount. → gbhackers.com

 2026-04-23 2026wapiti-scanner/wapiti: Web vulnerability scanner written in Python3 beginner API SecLibrary for "black-box" web vulnerability scanning in Python3, acting as a fuzzer to detect issues like SQL Injections, XSS, File Disclosure, Command Execution, XXE, CRLF Injection, Shellshock, SSRF, and Log4Shell (CVE-2021-44228) by attacking scripts and forms.
 It supports various reporting formats, session management for resuming scans, proxy integration, authenticated scans, URL scope limitation, cookie import from browsers, and includes modules for CMS enumeration, subdomain takeover detection, and security header checks.